Dhyey17/Desktop-Assistant/readme.md

 # Desktop Assistant

-A simple voice assistant that listens to your commands using your mic as input source and responds using text-to-speech.
+A simple voice assistant that listens to your commands using your mic as the input source and responds using text-to-speech.
+It can perform tasks like checking the weather, providing the current date and time, and answering queries using AI-powered responses.

 ## Features

-- Listens for spoken commands
+- **Voice Command Recognition**: Listens for and processes spoken commands using your microphone.
-- Provides verbal responses
+- **Text-to-Speech**: Provides verbal responses to the user.
+- **Weather Information**: Retrieve current weather information (customizable city).
+- **Current Date and Time**: Returns the current date, time, or both.
+- **AI-powered Responses**: Responds to user queries with AI-generated answers using Mistral AI.
-- Exits on keywords like "exit", "quit", etc.
+- **Exit Commands**: Exits or stops the assistant when keywords like `exit`, `quit`, `stop`, etc., are spoken.

 ## Installation